London Borough of Barnet: Landmarks

 Barnet has two Grade I listed buildings, both designed by Edwin Lutyens: the Church of St Jude, the parish church of Hampstead Garden Suburb with a Gothic spire and on the opposite side of Central Square, the Free Church, of similar design but with a concrete dome.

 Odeon Cinema, Barnet is a Grade II listed building located on Great North Road.

 The Royal Air Force Museum is a large multi-building museum built on part of the site of Hendon Aerodrome, dedicated to the history of aviation, and the British Royal Air Force in particular.

-Church Farmhouse Museum on Greyhound Hill in Hendon is a grade II* listed 17th-century farmhouse used by Barnet Council as an exhibition space and museum until the Council closed it to save money on 31 March 2011.
+Church Farmhouse Museum in Greyhound Hill in Hendon is a grade II* listed 17th-century farmhouse used by Barnet Council as an exhibition space and museum until the Council closed it to save money on 31 March 2011.
 Early in 2014 it was given the classification of "vulnerable" by English Heritage after having stood abandoned for almost three years.
 It now houses units of Middlesex University.

-Friern Hospital was a large Victorian psychiatric hospital located in Friern Barnet, which has been converted into apartments.
+Friern Hospital, located in Friern Barnet, was a large Victorian psychiatric hospital, which has since been converted into flats.